Finder makes money from featured partners, but editorial opinions are our own. Advertiser disclosure

 Marijuana vs. hemp

-Unlike marijuana, hemp is not a narcotic.
+Unlike marijuana, hemp is not classified as a narcotic.
 While hemp and marijuana both come from the cannabis plant, hemp has a lower component of the psychoactive THC — typically less than 0.3% — which means it has no psychoactive effects.

 Typically, hemp is used in food products, building materials and textiles.
 Marijuana, on the other hand, is primarily used for medicinal and recreational purposes.